 Let us interrupt your love affair with avocado for just a moment.

-No, it doesn’t have to be a breakup, just a little reminder for anyone enjoying large quantities of avocado toast, guacamole, avocado salad, avocado scrambled eggs, avocado wraps and avocado smoothies — and feeling good about it because of the “good fat.”
+No, it doesn’t have to be a breakup on the eve of National Avocado Day, just a little reminder for anyone enjoying large quantities of avocado toast, guacamole, avocado salad, avocado scrambled eggs, avocado wraps and avocado smoothies — and feeling good about it because of the “good fat.”

-It all started with a TODAY article about foods cardiologists try to avoid and a conversation with Dr. Andrew Freeman, director of cardiovascular prevention and wellness at National Jewish Health in Denver, Colorado, and a member of the American College of Cardiology’s Prevention of Cardiovascular Disease Section Leadership Council.
+It all started with a TODAY article about foods cardiologists try to avoid and a conversation with Dr. Andrew Freeman, director of cardiovascular prevention and wellness at National Jewish Health in Denver, Colorado.

 Freeman mentioned he was taken aback by how much of the fatty fruit everyone seems to be consuming.

 “It feels like people are eating avocados by the dozen, like every day,” Freeman told TODAY.
 “I tell people to certainly enjoy avocado, but not to overdo it.
 Because it seems crazy — I just feel like people are eating unbelievable quantities.”

 When it comes to avocados, you can have too much of a good thing and overdo it, said NBC News Health and Nutrition Editor Madelyn Fernstrom and Kristin Kirkpatrick, manager of wellness nutrition services at the Cleveland Clinic Wellness Institute.

 First, let’s talk about all the wonderful health aspects of an avocado.